smc/Malini/tests/fontbakery-report.md

  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+03A9 GREEK CAPITAL LETTER OMEGA: try adding one of: math, elbasan, greek
+ * U+03A9 GREEK CAPITAL LETTER OMEGA: try adding one of: math, greek, elbasan
- * U+03C0 GREEK SMALL LETTER PI: try adding one of: yi, math, greek
+ * U+03C0 GREEK SMALL LETTER PI: try adding one of: yi, greek, math
- * U+0951 DEVANAGARI STRESS SIGN UDATTA: try adding one of: telugu, tirhuta, sharada, grantha, devanagari
+ * U+0951 DEVANAGARI STRESS SIGN UDATTA: try adding one of: sharada, telugu, devanagari, grantha, tirhuta
- * U+0952 DEVANAGARI STRESS SIGN ANUDATTA: try adding one of: telugu, devanagari, tirhuta, grantha
+ * U+0952 DEVANAGARI STRESS SIGN ANUDATTA: try adding one of: grantha, telugu, devanagari, tirhuta
  * U+0D60 MALAYALAM LETTER VOCALIC RR: not included in any glyphset definition
  * U+2E42 DOUBLE LOW-REVERSED-9 QUOTATION MARK: not included in any glyphset definition

 Or you can add the above codepoints to one of the subsets supported by the font: `latin`, `latin-ext`, `malayalam` [code: unreachable-subsetting]
+</div></details><details><summary>⚠ <b>WARN:</b> Check OFL body text is correct. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/license/OFL_body_text">com.google.fonts/check/license/OFL_body_text</a>)</summary><div>

+>
+>Check OFL body text is correct.
+Often users will accidently delete parts of the body text.
+>
+* ⚠ **WARN** The OFL.txt body text is incorrect.
+Please use https://github.com/googlefonts/Unified-Font-Repository/blob/main/OFL.txt as a template.
+You should only modify the first line. [code: incorrect-ofl-body-text]
+</div></details><details><summary>⚠ <b>WARN:</b> Check copyright namerecords match license file. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/license">com.google.fonts/check/name/license</a>)</summary><div>

+>
+>A known licensing description must be provided in the NameID 14 (LICENSE DESCRIPTION) entries of the name table.
+>
+>The source of truth for this check (to determine which license is in use) is a file placed side-by-side to your font project including the licensing terms.
+>
+>Depending on the chosen license, one of the following string snippets is expected to be found on the NameID 13 (LICENSE DESCRIPTION) entries of the name table:
+>
+>- "This Font Software is licensed under the SIL Open Font License, Version 1.1.
+This license is available with a FAQ at: https://scripts.sil.org/OFL"
+>
+>- "Licensed under the Apache License, Version 2.0"
+>
+>- "Licensed under the Ubuntu Font Licence 1.0."
+>
+>Currently accepted licenses are Apache or Open Font License.
+For a small set of legacy families the Ubuntu Font License may be acceptable as well.
+>
+>When in doubt, please choose OFL for new font projects.
+>
+* ⚠ **WARN** License file OFL.txt exists but NameID 13 (LICENSE DESCRIPTION) value on platform 3 (WINDOWS) is not specified for that.
+Value was: "This Font Software is licensed under the SIL Open Font License, Version 1.1.
+This license is available with a FAQ at: https://openfontlicense.org" Must be changed to "This Font Software is licensed under the SIL Open Font License, Version 1.1.
+This license is available with a FAQ at: https://scripts.sil.org/OFL" [code: wrong]
 </div></details><details><summary>⚠ <b>WARN:</b> Check a font's STAT table contains compulsory Axis Values. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/STAT">com.google.fonts/check/STAT</a>)</summary><div>

 >